ncastaldo/typescript-course/README.md

 `target: es6` --> in tsconfig.json to compile in es6

-`noImplicitAny: true` --> in tsconfig.json to avoid 'any'
+`strict: true` --> in tsconfig.json for strict behavior, i.e. only ts allowed

-`strict: true` --> in tsconfig.json for strict behavior
+`noImplicitAny: true` --> in tsconfig.json to avoid 'any', i.e. 'any' is not allowed at all

 # Declarations